Winter Plumbing Preparedness Guide

 • Keep your house warm (even if you are not home) to at least 65 degrees.

-• Open the cabinet doors under your sink to expose warm air to your pipes and supply lines.
+• Expose Pipes to Warm Air: Open the cabinet doors under your sink to expose warm air to your pipes and supply lines.

 Water Heater Tips in a Freeze